 The versatility of Alarm Will Sound allows it to take on music from a wide variety of styles.
 Its repertoire ranges from European to American works, from the arch-modernist to the pop-influenced.
 Alarm Will Sound has been associated since its inception with composers at the forefront of contemporary music, premiering pieces by John Adams, Steve Reich, David Lang, Michael Gordon, Aaron Jay Kernis, Augusta Read Thomas, Derek Bermel, Benedict Mason, and Wolfgang Rihm, among others.
 The group itself includes many composer-performers, which allows for an unusual degree of insight into the creation and performance of new work.

-Alarm Will Sound may be heard on nine recordings, including Modernists on Cantaloupe Records.
-Radio Rewrite, their release on Nonesuch, is the world-premiere recording of Steve Reich’s newest work for large ensemble, based on the music of Radiohead.
+Alarm Will Sound may be heard on nine recordings, including their most recent, Splitting Adams, a collaboration with Meet the Composer, a Peabody Award-winning podcast, as well as the premiere recording of Steve Reich’s Radio Rewrite.
 Their genre-bending, critically acclaimed Acoustica features live-performance arrangements of music by electronica guru Aphex Twin.
 This unique project taps the diverse talents within the group, from the many composers who made arrangements of the original tracks, to the experimental approaches developed by the performers.

 For more information and to join the mailing list, visit Alarm Will Sound’s website at www.alarmwillsound.com